 Consult a healthcare provider if you experience any of the following:

-• Symptoms significantly affect quality of life
+• Severe symptoms affecting quality of life

-• To discuss hormone therapy options
+• To discuss hormone therapy

 Talk to a Healthcare Provider